yousif51811/NARR-OLD/README.md

-[!WARNING] This is no longer maintained! the site is now available at https://narr.liveblog365.com and has gone close source You can find a newer version at [Yousif518111/Narr](https://github.com/yousif518111/NARR)
+> This Project is no longer maintained!
+An updated version is available [here](https://github.com/yousif51811/NARR)

 NARR (Not a rickroll) Is a project to keep rickrolls alive forever by making all types of rickrolls available in one place, this project is still in beta and may have potential issues